Wanniox/EntertainmentLibrary/README.md

 # EntertainmentLibrary
- Simple library that displays movies or tv shows and their information retrievable from their folder name  using .NET Core Web App Razor.
+ Simple library that displays movies or tv shows and their information retrievable from their folder name  using .NET Core Web App MVC.